MakeSchool-Tutorials/MakeSchoolNotes-Swift/P8-New-Note-Controller/content.md

 As it stands we have just added support for our `Save Action`.

 1. We need to grab a reference to the outgoing controller, in this case our `New Note View Controller`, we do this to gain access to the `currentNote` variable that holds the new Note object.
-2. Realm allows for advanced sorting and query functionality for it's stored objets, preivously we just grabbed all Note objects without any regard for order, this change makes it more useful and orders by the most recent `modificationDate`.
+2. Realm allows for advanced sorting and query functionality for it's stored objets, previously we just grabbed all Note objects without any regard for order, this change makes it more useful and orders by the most recent `modificationDate`.

 Before you run the app let's tidy up the `viewDidLoad()` function, previously you added test code to create a new Note everytime the app is run.
 Time to tidy this code up now.